-We do not now plan to hold a public meeting, but you may submit a request for one on or before April 04, 2014 using one of the four methods specified under ADDRESSES.
+We do not plan to hold a public meeting.
+But you may submit a request for one, using one of the methods specified under ADDRESSES.
 Please explain why you believe a public meeting would be beneficial.
 If we determine that one would aid this rulemaking, we will hold one at a time and place announced by a later notice in the Federal Register.
-For information on facilities or services for individuals with disabilities or to request special assistance at the public meeting, contact the person named in the FOR FURTHER INFORMATION CONTACT section, above.